15 October 1997 Bombing of the Galadari Hotel, Colombo, Sri Lanka October 28, 2016

 McKinstry additionally says that the hotel/Trade Center attack was part of a larger LTTE strategy to damage the Sri Lankan economy, a concept concocted in 1995.
 The theory was that if the LTTE could drive the Sri Lankan economy into the ground, the government would be unable to afford the war.

-The main takeaway here is obvious: hotels in intense insurgency zones such as Sri Lanka must take proper security measures to protect their patrons, staff, and properties.
+The main takeaway here is obvious: hotels in intense insurgency zones such as Sri Lanka (in the 1990s) must take proper security measures to protect their patrons, staff, and properties.

-In the case of the Galadari Hotel attack, there are four main points that support this dictum, and they all result from real world intelligence analyses of the threat environment.
+In the case of the Galadari Hotel attack, there are four main points that support this dictum, and they all result from real world intelligence analyses of the Sri Lanka threat environment of that particular time period (the late 1990s.)

 First, highly motivated terrorists in high intensity conflict zones will undertake creative and intelligent measures to attack hotels and/or other high value civilian targets, especially if the targets meet their political ends.
 Increased city security in this case did not stop the terrorists from conducting a thorough reconnaissance and discovering the poorly protected hotel parking lot.
 Exploiting this weakness resulted in several deaths, scores of wounded, and more than $25 million in damages.
 In contrast, it might have cost around $1 million to erect security barricades at the parking lot and man it with a professional guard force.